 Mindfulness meditation helps me manage my stress and anxiety, be a more productive leader, and be a better person to everyone in my life.
 If you’re too busy to meditate, here’s the case for why now is the perfect time to start:

 Life is full of stress.
 Every morning we wake up to an expanding to-do list, and when you check off one task, another quickly appears to take its place.
 Likewise, we live in a world designed to distract.
 Technology, social media, and our fast-paced culture clamor to win our attention by taking priority over our goals for the day.

 The positive impacts of meditation extend beyond the minutes you spend on any given day sitting in silence, focusing on your breath.
 Meditation increases your ability to focus on the task at hand – whether it is a problem at work or a conversation with a loved one – in a meaningful way.

 In fact, a study conducted by the Information School of Washington found that meditation training increases the ability to concentrate on a task and improves memory.
 Study participants also reported lower levels of stress and fewer distractions.

 We’re socialized to view any given task in the context of our lives: what does this say about my past and how will it affect my future?
 As a result, your mind diverts its power to worry about anything but the present moment.

 When we train our attention to focus on what’s happening right now, we’re more productive, efficient, and effective.

-Tim Ferriss, best-selling author and host of The Tim Ferriss Show podcast, interviewed hundreds of top performers in every arena of life and uncovered a common thread that unites them all: meditation.
+Tim Ferriss, a best-selling author, and host of The Tim Ferriss Show podcast interviewed hundreds of top performers in every arena of life and uncovered a common thread that unites them all: meditation.
 From Olympic athletes to scientists to venture capitalists, the majority of the highly-successful individuals that he interviewed practiced meditation.

 In my own life, I’ve found that with a clear mind I’m better able to unravel team member challenges, creatively resolve problems with clients, and tap into new ideas that take our company to the next level.